Skip to main content

 The Best Chatham Beaches

 Chatham has some of the most beautiful and secluded beaches on Cape Cod.
-There are many options to choose from without leaving Chatham.

 Six major saltwater beaches with views of Nantucket Sound and the Atlantic Ocean are within a short walk or drive from The Old Harbor Inn.
 The most scenic by far is Chatham Lighthouse Beach.
 We invite you to come and explore these and all the other beaches that Cape Cod has to offer.